 Contrary to the popular belief that drink, depression, and anxiety can somehow be mitigated by drinking, the opposite is true.
 Does alcohol make depression worse the next day?
 Absolutely.
 In fact, alcohol use to cope with depression may precipitate a relapse, or lead to suicidal thoughts.
 Furthermore, research shows that alcohol use increases both the intensity and duration of episodes of depression.
 A study in the journal Addiction found that attempting to deal with depression with alcohol use doubles the risk to develop either condition.
 According to the researchers, this isn’t just a correlation, noting that the two disorders are intertwined in the cycle of a reciprocating, causal relationship.

 Does alcohol make anxiety worse?
-What about alcohol’s effects on anxiety?
-Does alcohol make anxiety worse the next day?
+What about the effects of alcohol on anxiety?
+Does alcohol make those who experience anxiety worse the next day?
 Absolutely.
 You’re anxious, so you drink.
 You drink, and your anxiety escalates.

 Alcohol, Depression, and Anxiety: A Vicious Cycle